Table of Contents

 Holoprosencephaly can occur due to a failure of prosencephalon cleavage.
 Holoprosencephaly is associated with mutations in the “sonic the hedgehog” gene.
 In severe instances, patients will have cyclopia.

 Between weeks 8 and 32, cellular proliferation and migration take place.
-The sulci and gyri form.
+The cerebral sulci and gyri form.
 Other possible malformations that can occur during this process include:

 - Lissencephaly is a smooth cortical surface due to poor migration.

 - Schizencephaly is defined as a crack in the brain where a cleft exists due to defective morphogenesis (often caused by a stroke).

 This can be caused by a number of factors including prenatal or postnatal trauma, hypoxic-ischemic encephalopathy, perinatal infections (e.g. TORCH, HIV), chromosomal abnormalities as in Down’s or Fragile X syndrome, metabolic disorders as in hypothyroidism or Tay-Sachs disease.
 Toxins (e.g. alcohol in fetal alcohol syndrome) and perinatal hypoxic-ischemic insult can also lead to intellectual disability.

 Developmental regression (the loss of previously attained developmental milestones) usually has an onset before age 2.
 It is caused by a number of disorders including:

 - Mitochondrial disorders (e.g. MELAS – mitochondrial encephalomyopathy with lactic acidosis and stroke-like episodes)